1934–35 Aston Villa F.C. season

-Aston Villa played the 1934–35 English football season in the Football League First Division.
+The 1934–35 English football season was Aston Villa's 43rd season in The Football League, Villa playing in the First Division.
 This was manager Jimmy McMullan's first season having been appointed as manager when Billy Smith retired at the end of the previous season.

 The new year saw Aston Villa draw 1–1 away to Derby County, Eric Houghton scoring Villa's goal, leaving the club in 12th position.

 In the Second City derby Villa lost away and could only manage a draw at home.

 There were debuts for George Beeson, Jimmy Allen, Fred Butcher, Jimmy McLuckie and Frank Broome.